cbronzo/cbronzo.github.io/_posts/2018-07-18-building_my_first_cli_application_from_scratch.markdown

 To exit, type 'exit'.
 ```

-Some of the resturant details were not listed in the Eater LA article, so in that case, I had to make a conditional where if nothing was provided, it would put "Sorry, no __  available."
+Some of the restaurant details were not listed in the Eater LA article, so in that case, I had to make a conditional where if nothing was provided, it would put "Sorry, no __  available."

 From here, they can just keep entering numbers to see other restaurants' info or they can hit 'back' or 'exit.'